Click to jump a section:

 Although we are currently unable to provide the Hospice Neighbours home-visiting befriending service we will soon be offering a volunteer befriending telephone service.

-We have contacted our volunteers and asked them to temporarily step back from their volunteering role whilst the coronavirus is ongoing.
+We have welcomed back volunteers into hospice shops positions and a small number of other roles.
+The majority of our volunteers however continue to be stepped down from their roles whilst the coronavirus is ongoing.
 This is sad for St John’s Hospice as the support of our volunteers is very important.
-However in line with government guidance this is the only course to take.

 Thank you for your loyalty and unselfish commitment in these difficult days – we wouldn’t be here without you